CodePushGo/website/src/content/blog/en/cross-platform-uiux-best-practices-for-capacitor-apps.md

 -   **Update Compliance**: Ensure all updates meet Apple and Android guidelines for UI changes.
 -   **Security Standards**: Use end-to-end encryption to securely deliver updates.
--   For enterprise apps, Capgo offers options like [self-hosted updates](https://capgo.app/docs/plugin/self-hosted/handling-updates/) and custom domain support.
+-   For enterprise apps, CodePushGo offers options like [self-hosted updates](https://capgo.app/docs/plugin/self-hosted/handling-updates/) and custom domain support.
 This gives organizations tighter control over the update process while ensuring compliance.

-Capgo’s approach to updates has a proven track record - 95% of active users adopt updates within 24 hours.
+CodePushGo’s approach to updates has a proven track record - 95% of active users adopt updates within 24 hours.
 This quick uptake helps maintain a consistent experience and minimizes support issues caused by outdated versions.

 ## Summary